 Easy: Plastic toys and silicone / Rubber toys

-- Silicone / rubber toys: Soft, squishy, and comforting to younger children, this describes many pacifiers and teething toys as well as some sensory and stacking toys common to the toddler years.
-Not all of these types of toys are safe for boiling water, though many are heat-safe and indicated for top shelf dishwasher cleaning; consult manufacturer instructions to determine if this is safe for individual toys.
+- Silicone / rubber toys.
+Soft, squishy, and comforting to younger children, this describes many pacifiers and teething toys as well as some sensory and stacking toys common to the toddler years.
+Not all of these types of toys are safe for boiling water, though many are heat-safe and indicated for top shelf dishwasher cleaning; consult manufacturer instructions to determine if safe for individual toys.
 Otherwise, cleaning is as simple as a half hour soak in mild, soapy water followed by a thorough hot water rinse and air dry, or a wipe down with a solution made from equal parts water and naturally antibacterial white vinegar.

 Intermediate: Wooden toys and dolls